selzoc/winfs-injector/README.md

 This is an operator CLI tool to inject the windows file system into the Pivotal Windows Runtime Tile.

+**Contact Us**: This product is owned by the Pivotal TAS Release Engineering team.
+If you need support of this, you can reach us at `#tas-for-vms` on Pivotal/VMware Slack.

 ### Example Usage
 ```bash
 $ winfs-injector \